-The reporter need not know the details of a law or policy or be certain about a violation.
+The individual reporting need not know the details of a law or policy or be certain about a violation.

 Investigating Concerns of Misconduct

-Appropriate University administrators are responsible for addressing reported concerns or forwarding the matter to an appropriate central office; conducting investigations (where needed); communicating with the reporter; and escalating matters to the Chief Compliance Officer and General Counsel that:
+Appropriate University administrators are responsible for addressing reported concerns or forwarding the matter to an appropriate central office; conducting investigations (where needed); communicating with the reporter; contacting the Chief Compliance Officer when unsure of next steps; and escalating matters as appropriate to the Chief Compliance Officer, General Counsel, and Chief Auditor that:

 - have the potential for serious or widespread legal or policy violations;